 1. Stay in a riad

 This is one thing that should be done by every tourist who visits Marrakech.
 Now what is a riad?
 It is surely not a hotel or a holiday villa.
-A riad is, in fact, a traditional Moroccan palace which comprises of a majestic space for living in the midst of which is a central courtyard.
+A riad is, in fact, a traditional Moroccan palace that comprises a majestic space for living in the midst of a central courtyard.
 This gives the building the name ‘riad’, which is borrowed from the Arabic term for garden.
-This setup serves 2 purposes – it shields the people from the weather, keeping them cool during extremely hot days and also gives adequate privacy to the residents.
+This setup serves 2 purposes: it shields the people from the weather, keeping them cool during extremely hot days, and also gives adequate privacy to the residents.
 Each riad has a distinct design and style.
 So, if you want to experience how it is to live like a Moroccan, the most ideal thing to do would be to stay in a riad during your vacation.

-This palace is also known by the name “The Incomparable Palace”.
+El Badi Palace is also known by the name “The Incomparable Palace”.
 It is a ruined palace located in the city of Marrakech.
-Today the complex houses a museum with exhibits that have been restored, some of them include a 12th century “Minbar” that once upon a time was seen in the Koutoubia Mosque.
-The palace is open from 8.30 am to noon and from 2.30 pm to 6pm every day.
-Entrance fee costs about 10 MAD (Moroccan dirham) which comes to approximately 1 USD per person.
+Today, the complex houses a museum with exhibits that have been restored.
+Some of them include a 12th-century “minbar” that once upon a time was seen in the Koutoubia Mosque.
+The palace is open from 8.30 am to noon and from 2.30 pm to 6 pm every day.
+The entrance fee costs about 10 MAD (Moroccan dirham), which comes to approximately 1 USD per person.

 4. Ride in a caleche in Marrakech

 A caleche is a horse-drawn carriage and it is one of the activities you must do when you are in Marrakech.
-These have been part of the Marrakech scene for more than 200 years.
-The charges for a ride can vary depending on the distance, the season (peak or off-peak tourist season), how long you want to go on the ride and your ability to haggle, among other things.
-Most of them have a rate displayed on the carriages but at times, depending on the season, they can just mention a blanket charge.
-Try negotiating but don’t haggle too much as it is the main livelihood for the “drivers”.
+Caleches have been part of the Marrakech scene for more than 200 years.
+The charges for a ride can vary depending on the distance, the season (peak or off-peak tourist season), how long you want to go on the ride, and your ability to haggle, among other things.
+Try negotiating, but don’t haggle too much as it is the main livelihood for the “drivers”.
 It can be anywhere between 200 and 350 MAD (approximately 20 and 40 USD) for the ride.
-You can go anytime on this ride but the best time would be during sunset, nothing can beat the surreal feeling!
+You can go anytime on this ride but the best time would be during sunset; nothing can beat the surreal feeling!

 The Menara Gardens were formerly olive groves that are now being used as a garden for the general public to visit.
 You can see an artificial lake in the centre of these orchards and olive groves.
 The water in the basin provides irrigation for the olive groves.